muratk3n/thirdwave/en/README.md

 ---

 The battery is a circus monkey.
-It one trick, does it well, but cannot play well in an ecosystem efficiently, effectively.
+It does only one thing well, its circus trick, but does play well in an ecosystem efficiently, effectively.
 We will get stuck in many aspects, not to mention usher in World War 3 on lithium.

 ---